There’s a warning sign at our local airport. I suspect it was inspired by a conversation a staff member had with my mother.

 “Just a security question, Ma'am.”

 “Security?” said Mum.
 “For heaven's sake!”

 I’ve discovered that if people know she has memory problems, they figure out how to have a mutually enjoyable conversation a lot more quickly.
-It helps them skirt around those awkward moments where you can see them thinking, “I thought I just answered that.”
+It helps them skirt around those awkward moments when you can see them thinking, “I thought I just answered that.”